 Several IOR/EOR techniques have been identified which may increase the reserves on Johan Sverdrup.
 The most promising is infill drilling.
 In 2022, two infill well targets have been approved by the partnership, adding to the reserves base.
-The volumes related to the two infill wells are classified as "Reserves; Approved" (SPE's classification system).
+An additional three infill wells were approved in 2023.
+Four of the five infill wells were drilled and put on production in 2023.
+The volumes related to these four infill wells are classified as "Reserves: On Production" (SPE's classification system).
+The volume related to the fifth infill well is classified as "Reserves; Approved" (SPE's classification system).